Key Takeaways

 The combination of physical exertion and a concrete time limit makes this strategy particularly effective for the ADHD brain, as it provides both sensory input and clear structure.

 After five minutes, take three deep breaths, then decide whether to return to the situation or extend your break.
-This method leverages physical activity to reset the nervous system while providing the transparent structure that helps those with ADHD follow through consistently.
+This method maximizes physical activity to reset the nervous system while providing the transparent structure that helps those with ADHD follow through consistently.

 2. Body-Based Calming Techniques